Concrete evaporation rate calculator (ACI 305R)

 The ACI 305R threshold explained

-ACI 305R — the American Concrete Institute's guide for hot weather concreting — sets 0.15 lb/ft²/hr as the evaporation rate above which precautions are necessary.
-Above this threshold, the risk of plastic shrinkage cracking increases significantly.
-With modern blended cements like Type 1L that produce less bleed water, many experienced contractors treat 0.10 lb/ft²/hr as their caution threshold.
-The calculator above uses conservative thresholds: below 0.10 is GO, 0.10–0.20 is CAUTION, and above 0.20 is NO GO.
+ACI 305R — the American Concrete Institute's guide for hot weather concreting — sets 0.2 lb/ft²/hr as the evaporation rate at which precautions are necessary for conventional concrete.
+With modern blended cements like Type 1L that produce less bleed water, ACI guidance drops that trigger to 0.1 lb/ft²/hr, and many experienced contractors treat it as their working caution level.
+The calculator above scores the same way the PourDay app does — a conservative band between the two ACI numbers: below 0.15 is GO, 0.15–0.20 is CAUTION, and 0.20 or above is WARNING.

 What factors affect evaporation rate?

 Four variables determine concrete evaporation rate: air temperature, relative humidity, wind speed at slab level, and concrete temperature.
 No single variable tells the full story — a hot day with high humidity and no wind can have a lower rate than a mild day with low humidity and high wind.
-The ACI 305R formula combines all four into a single number so you can make a clear GO or NO GO decision before your ready-mix truck leaves the yard.
+The ACI 305R formula combines all four into a single number so you can make a clear GO, CAUTION, or WARNING decision before your ready-mix truck leaves the yard.
 If conditions call for action, learn when to use a retarder vs accelerator and how to protect your curing process.
+Temperature is only half the story — see how the concrete curing temperature range affects strength once the slab is down.

 Concrete Resources